Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 * **WKT & EWKT**: a "Well Known Text" string format for representing geospatial data and the "Extended" variation of that format
 * **WKB & EWKB:** a "Well Known Binary" format for representing geospatial data in binary and the "Extended" variation of that format

 These formats are supported for ingestion (files containing those formats can be loaded into a `GEOGRAPHY` typed column), query result display, and data unloading to new files.
-You don't need to worry about how Snowflake stores the data under the covers but rather how the data is displayed to you or unloaded to files through the value of session variables called `GEOGRAPHY_OUTPUT_FORMAT.`
+You don't need to worry about how Snowflake stores the data under the covers but rather how the data is displayed to you or unloaded to files through the value of session variables called `GEOGRAPHY_OUTPUT_FORMAT`.

 Run the queries below to make sure the current format is GeoJSON.